lola-tech/handbook/content/index.md

 The Phone screening is made by the Office Manager / Managing Director.

-Its main purpose is to give the candidates more details about the company, and to assess whether a candidate's expectations related to the position, salary needs and type of employment experience are compatible with us.
+Its main purpose is to give the candidates more details about the company, and to assess whether a candidate's expectations related to the position, salary needs and type of employment are compatible with us.

 Also, it helps clarify any questions the candidate might have, and inform them about the next steps of the selection process.